 The Centre also supports the development of vaccines, drugs, diagnostics and mosquito-control tools through global partnerships.
 Australian funding has contributed to the development of 14 antimalarials and six TB medications, 24 diagnostic tests, and five mosquito-control tools that will enable enhanced disease prevention, detection and treatment for high-burden endemic diseases in our region.

-The Centre plays a central role in supporting Australia’s regional COVID-19 response.
+The Centre played a central role in supporting Australia’s regional COVID-19 response.
 Existing activities pivoted or expanded in 2020 to help partner governments develop and implement national COVID-19 response plans, with a focus on laboratory strengthening, surveillance, disease impact modelling, medical supplies and health emergency response training.
-The Centre also implements Australia’s COVID-19 vaccine access support to the countries of the Pacific and Southeast Asia, with funding of $623 million up to mid-2023.
-Australia has channelled almost 50 million COVID-19 vaccines to partner countries, along with support for national roll-outs.